Coronavirus latest: US Senate fails to reach deal on economic stimulus | DW | 21.03.2020

 The exception to this rule would be some locations near hospitals in order to "serve frontline responders and health care workers," the company said.

-All store partners will be paid for the next 30 days, regardless of whether they come into work or choose to stay at home, Starbucks added.
+All store "partners" (employees) will be paid for the next 30 days, regardless of whether they come into work or choose to stay at home, Starbucks added.

 00:55 Mainland China experienced a rise in the number of coronavirus infections involving travelers arriving from abroad, even as zero locally transmitted cases were reported for the third day in a row.